5 Essential Wildfire Safety Tips for Homeowners

 A designated emergency meeting location that is not in the path of a fire or hazard.
 This is essential for determining who has safely evacuated the affected area.

 There are several different ways to get away from your house and community.
 Practice these frequently so that everyone in your family is familiar with them in case of an emergency.
+It may also be a good idea to keep in touch with a fire damage restoration company like SERVPRO as you may never know when you may require their services.

 Making a safety zone around your business or residence, in addition to developing an evacuation plan, can help protect people and property.